Gagliardi v. The City of Boca Raton, Fla.

 Searching for a house of worship

-In 2007, the Chabad began encountering hostile, well-organized, and well-financed opposition to its construction plans.
-And after the building was unanimously approved in 2015, two landowners hired a New York attorney – notorious for her opposition to religious civil rights laws – and filed a lawsuit in federal court to prevent construction.
-The small group openly admitted that some of the opposition to the Chabad was driven by anti-Semitism.
-But they claimed that allowing the synagogue to be built discriminated against them as Christians – even though the 2008 city ordinance they challenged granted equal access for all faith groups, local Christian congregations supported the synagogue, and they had never been prevented from building a church.
-They also implausibly claimed that building the 2-story synagogue would cause “inevitable” floods and prevent emergency vehicles from accessing the area – even though the area is already surrounded by 22-story condos and several strip malls.
+The small group openly admitted that some other group’s opposition to the Chabad was driven by anti-Semitism.
+They claimed that allowing the synagogue to be built discriminated against them as Christians—even though the 2008 city ordinance they challenged granted equal access for all faith groups, local Christian congregations supported the synagogue, and they had never been prevented from building a church.
+They also claimed that building the 2-story synagogue would cause “inevitable” floods and prevent emergency vehicles from accessing the area, even though the area is already surrounded by 22-story condos and strip malls.

-In addition to the opposition to its building, the Chabad has also suffered a string of attacks in the last few years.
+In addition to fighting the lawsuit, the Chabad also suffered a string of attacks in the last few years.
 A teenage member of the synagogue was physically assaulted on a public sidewalk and told to “go back to Auschwitz.”
-The ministry’s temporary home has been vandalized repeatedly: its glass mezuzahs containing sacred scripture were destroyed and stolen, and a glass synagogue door was smashed.
+The ministry’s temporary home was also vandalized repeatedly: its glass mezuzahs containing sacred scripture were destroyed and stolen, and a glass synagogue door was smashed.

 Winning the right to build